5 Ways to Wrap Up Your Homeschool Year

 With the end of another school year fast approaching for many of us, you may be struggling to keep everyone (including yourself!) on task.
-A couple of years ago, at Real Life at Home (formerly The Homeschool Classroom), I shared some tips for how to celebrate the end of the school year.
-The five ideas I’m sharing here are a mix of celebratory and have-to (depending on where you live) reminders.
+There are lots of fun ideas for how to celebrate the end of the school year.
+Then there are the things you have to do (depending on your state’s homeschool laws).

 1. Hold a homeschool recognition ceremony.